nfasano/movie_recsys/README.md

 2. the topics are static and do not capture any time evolution
 3. can produce topics with words that are uncorrelated, especially in noisy datasets

+To determine the number of topics, n_components in the code base, we train a range of LDA models with different numbers of topics and evaluate the perplexity on a held-out test set of data.
+The perplexity is defined as exp(-1*log-likelihood per word) so the lower the perplexity, the better the model.
+The following figure shows the result of this hyperparameter scan, indicating that the reduction in perplexity with increasing number of topics plateaus at ~20 topics.

+The following figure shows the top words represented in the first 5 topics of the 20-topic model.
+Most of these topics are readily interpretable as mentioned previously.
+Loosely speaking topic 1 represents war-type movies, topic 2 represents Christmas/holiday movies, topic 4 represents crime-type movies, and topic 5 represents sport type movies.
+Topic 3 is a bit harder to label, but seems to represent a class of people, particularly when addressed formerly with words such as mr, mrs, dear, darling.
+Each topic, however, does have some words that seem missplaced, such as harassment in topic 2 and the words nick, gwen, gandhi, jasper, and phil in topic 5.

 <p align="center">
 <picture>
 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/model_building_and_eval/select_topics.png" alt="drawing" width="800"/>